LordSyrupy/LordSyrupysLocalization/README.md

-# MAPLE SYRUP LOCALIZATION MOD
+# MAPLE'S LOCALIZATION MOD
 # CURRENT VERSION: v0.4
 # RELEASE DATE: 09/14/2025

-Maintained by Maple.
+Maintained by Maple and WarTinder.

 This mod aims to provide a fresh user experience for War Thunder by altering the names of vehicles and weaponry to be more consistent with each other and more accurate to real-life, with pure 100% accuracy taking a backseat in favor of stylistic liberties here and there.
 The changes made are generally short and to-the-point, with an emphasis on readability and recognizability.